moesabi/myrepo_comp383/README.md

 ```

 # Build the Reference Genome
 Use the HCMV genome as the reference genome for analysis.
 Download the genome from NCBI and use bowtie2-build to build the index.
+The neccesary tools to run this are, Python, Biopython, and Bowtie2.
 ```python
 import os
 import Bio